Chang-Yu-Chang/rhizobia-genomics/README.md

 Scripts and minimal data for reproducing the anaylsis, tables, and figures presented in the manuscript

-"Biogeographic and genomic signatures of thermal adaptation in facultative rhizobia"
+"Biogeographic and genomic signatures of thermal adaptation in facultative symbionts"

 Chang, Chang-Yu, Terrence Topping-Brown, Jazmine L. Rud, Mccall B. Calvert, Gerardo Bencosme, and Corlett Wood.